Shorehaven Golf Club, Norwalk, CT

 New Venue for 2018 – Shorehaven Golf Club in Norwalk

-The 2018 Honorine St. Jude Golf Classic will be held at the tournament’s new home, the beautiful Shorehaven Golf Club, on the Long Island Sound, in East Norwalk, CT.
-The tournament is scheduled for May 21, 2018.
+The 2018 Honorine St. Jude Golf Classic was held at the beautiful Shorehaven Golf Club, on the Long Island Sound, in East Norwalk, CT on May 21, 2018.
+Stay tuned for details on next year’s tournament.

 $20,000 Donated from the 2017 Tournament!